Skip to main content

 Approximate $k$-MST

 Computing $k$-MSTs using KDTrees can be expensive on some datasets.
-We provide a version of the algorithm based on Nearest Neighbour Descent for quicker approximations.
-We combined Boruvka's algorithm with NNDescent to find neighbours that are not already connected in the MST being build.
+We provide a version of the algorithm based on Nearest Neighbor Descent for quicker approximations.
+We combined Boruvka's algorithm with NNDescent to find neighbors that are not already connected in the MST being build.
+This variant supports all distance metrics implemented in pynndescent.
+Combined with fast_hdbscan's cluster selection, it can greatly speed up computing (approximate) clusters on high dimensional data-sets!

 import matplotlib.pyplot as plt